 In its new National School Library Standards for Learners, School Librarians, and School Libraries, the American Association of School Librarians (AASL) defines information literacy as “knowing when and why information is needed, where to find it, and how to evaluate, use, and communicate it in an ethical manner.” (p 277) We can embody this definition in our Library Lessons using these 3 Components for Information Literacy:

-- Problem-solving Models help students plan a project, determine sources of information and select materials, synthesize information, create a unique product, and reflect on product and process.
+- Research Process Models help students plan a project, determine sources of information and select materials, synthesize information, create a unique product, and reflect on product and process.

 - Search and Evaluation Skills help students find, access, and evaluate resources in a variety of formats.

 - Academic Honesty & Note-taking give students an understanding of, and respect for, intellectual property, copyright, and fair use when extracting & using information, creating work products and presenting results.

 HOW TO INTEGRATE INFORMATION LITERACY